 Depending on the type of CT study ordered by your referring physician, you may be instructed not to eat or drink anything for four hours before your exam.
 To find out if any such restrictions are required for your particular CT examination, please contact us or check with your referring physician.
 It is important to arrive hydrated

-- Some CT studies use either oral or IV contrast to obtain better images.
-If oral contrast has been ordered, you may be asked to drink a contrast medium that will highlight your digestive tract.
-A technologist will ask questions regarding your medical history and history of allergies, including allergic reactions to x-ray dye or contrast.
+Some CT studies use oral contrast, IV contrast, or both to obtain better images.
+If oral contrast has been ordered, you may be asked to drink a liquid that will highlight your digestive tract.
+Any oral contrast such as Volumen, or more typically, water, will be given to you at the time of your arrival and registration.